devchallenges-io/curriculum/3-javascript/challenges/group_1/1-multistep-form.md

   - The page should be responsive on different screen sizes.
   - Deploy the solution and submit Repository URL and Demo URL.
 seo:
-  title: "Multi-step Register Form Challenge"
+  title: "Multi-step Register Form Challenge | JavaScript project"
   description: "Create a 3-step registration form using HTML, CSS, and JavaScript.
 Enhance your JavaScript skills by creating a web page that allows users to register with distinct sections and test their JavaScript proficiency.
-This project will help you practice HTML, CSS, and JavaScript, as well as improve your ability to create interactive web forms.
-By deploying the solution and submitting the Repository URL and Demo URL, you will gain experience in sharing your work with others."
+This project will help you practice HTML, CSS, and JavaScript, as well as improve your ability to create interactive web forms."
   keywords:
     - "multi-step register form challenge"
     - "html css javascript"